dkalog/loggertodb/README.rst

 * rename box to "IE11-Win7.box" and run ``vagrant box add  file:///C:/path/to/file.box/IE11-Win7.box  --name IE11Win7 ``
 * run ``vagrant up`` (wait for timeout message!)

-Using a Windows 7 (32bit) Box that is derived from a box provided by microsoft on Modern.IE with a 10 day evaluation licence.
-This box is based on the "IE11 on Win7" Vagrant Box with build number 20150916.

 The first time: